ctschroeder/tutorials/Voyant.md

 ### Step 1:
 * Download a test corpus on to your computer (see official course page for links or visit [Alan Liu's list of plain-text collections](http://dhresourcesforprojectbuilding.pbworks.com/w/page/69244469/Data%20Collections%20and%20Datasets#demo-corpora)
 * Remember where you put it or the file name so you can find it again.
+* **I strongly recommend you create a folder on your computer for all your work in this class and download relevant data files there**

 ### Step 2: Upload your corpus to Voyant via one of the following methods
 * Navigate to http://voyant-tools.org/